tyson314/CS-260-Startup-Project/README.md

 because I don't know what functionality I can implement simply with the back end connectivity part of things.
 However, it will be fast since I already know how to do it.

+Simon Service

+This was a really helpful assignment.
+It really breaks down how simple a service can really be by using the express package.
+It made handling post and get requests transform into a meager 3 or 4 lines.
+If anything this project made me understand how useful it can be to use other peoples code.
+Well don't take this the wrong way.
+I mean by downloading functional packages through the node.js methods or by using things like fetch.
+What would have taken me days to code on my own we included in just a few lines as well.
+Now I just need to decide how I will implement all of this in my start up project.